Kings Mountain National Military Park | VISITOR CENTER

 • Restrooms

-Inside the Kings Mountain Visitor Center
+Inside the Kings Mountain National Military Park Visitor Center

-Inside the Kings Mountain Visitor Center
+Inside the Kings Mountain National Military Park Visitor Center

 PARK FILM

-Movie theater at Kings Mountain Visitor Center
+Movie theater at the Kings Mountain National Military Park Visitor Center

-Movie theater at Kings Mountain Visitor Center
+Movie theater at the Kings Mountain National Military Park Visitor Center

 KINGS MOUNTAIN MUSEUM

 Seven exhibit stations at the Kings Mountain National Military Park museum focus on different aspects of the American Revolution and the Battle of Kings Mountain, from the life of family left behind by the soldiers to how Kings Mountain National Military Park came to be.
 The stations are separate from each other, and most include actual artifacts (such as rifles and muskets), plus information panels about the topic.
 An audio program accompanies each exhibit station.
 The audio is mostly a reading of the printed materials on the information panels and the plaques that explain each artifact, but new information is added as well.
-I like this concept and feel that it keeps people’s attention longer than if they have to read all the information.
+I like this concept and feel that it keeps peoples’ attention longer than if they have to read all the information.
 A video screen displays the spoken words for people who cannot hear.
 Topics include the aforementioned home life and park creation plus the British army’s southern campaign, the Overmountain Men, the Loyalist militia, battle tactics, and British commander Patrick Ferguson and his Ferguson Breech Loading Rifle.

 In addition to the exhibits, there is an animated map program that explains the battle by displaying colored lights on a model of Kings Mountain and the surrounding area.
 I never could figure out how to get it to start, but if you stand around long enough it starts playing.